Have more fun in scenes.

 Questions & Answers

 Hi, I’m David Raitt.
-I’ve been performing and teaching improv for over 25 years.
+I’ve been performing and teaching improv and sketch comedy for over 25 years.

 MY MISSION: To help improvisers everywhere (re-)learn the power of environment, object work, and physicality in character and performance.